A deck of 130 cards to help you choose and work with colours

-Thanks for taking a look at Swatchos.
 Swatchos are a box of 130 cards to help you choose and work with colours.
-And because they are cards they're perfect for moving around to create colour schemes for your project – whatever the project might be.
+And because they are swatch cards they're perfect for moving around to create colour schemes for your project – whatever the project might be.

 I started thinking about Swatchos because I couldn't find a colour tool that I really loved.
 I thought there must be a more intuitive and enjoyable way to play around with colours, but I couldn't find one.

-Choosing colours in software is fine but feels awkward and slow.
-I wanted to use my hands to play around with options.
-I also found colour charts and swatch books useful for choosing single colours but because you can't move the colours around it's difficult to create colour schemes.
+Choosing print or screen colours in software is fine but feels awkward and slow.
+I wanted to use my hands to play around with colour options.
+I also found CMYK colour charts and swatch books useful for choosing single colours but because you can't move the colours around it's difficult to create colour schemes.
 So that's when Swatchos became a thing.

 Choose Colours And Make Colour Schemes – Whatever The Project